jack-dundas/mm-technical-documentation/__documentation/Datasheet--Digital_IO_Module/Datasheet--Digital_IO_Module.md

 #### Vention ControlCenter

-Use the [Jogger](http://192.168.7.2/_pendant/jogger.html) app to control the Digital IO Module outputs and visualize its input states.
+Use the Jogger app to control the Digital IO Module outputs and visualize its input states.
+Click  [here](http://192.168.7.2/_pendant/jogger.html) for a direct link to the Jogger app on your MachineMotion controller.

 You can access the ControlCenter software via your Chrome browser.
 Make sure your computer is connected to the controller via the 192.168.7.2 port (formerly labelled DEFAULT ETHERNET).
 Click on the Inputs / Outputs button (see *Figure 4*) to access the Digital IO Module control interface (*Figure 4*).